 The controlling Company is a lessee of real estate for its own use.
-These leases have a duration of between 1 and 5 years, without renewal clauses stipulated in the contracts.
-There is no restriction for the lessee regarding the contracting of these leases
+These leases have a duration of between one and five years, without renewal clauses stipulated in the contracts.
+There is no restriction for the lessee regarding the contracting of these leases.

-Total payments for the period amount to EUR 910 thousand in 2021 (EUR 841 thousand in 2020).
+Total payments for the period amount to EUR 944 thousand in 2023 (EUR 923 thousand in 2022).

-Future minimum payments to be made on non-cancellable operating leases at 31 December of the last two years were as follows:
+Future minimum payments to be made on non-cancellable leases on 31st December of the last two years were as follows: